 Where The Problem Stands?

 Majority of the software developers believe that replicating the APIs of the open-source software is acceptable!
 Moreover, the definition of open-source makes it a public-domain too.
 However, in the suit filed by Oracle, it claims that copyright ownership over the Java interfaces and not the Java code, high graded names and architecture, API’s including metadata are handy in organizing the Java code and describe what its purpose is!

 However, this suit is declared too ground-breaking as all these intricacies were not specified earlier.
 The question arises that is the program code and interfaces copyrightable?
 This is being resolved in this lawsuit.
 Accordingly, if they are copyrightable then software development will change forever.

-Open Source- as the name suggests, it is purely cloning of the program code and APIs executed in the open source world.
+Open Source- as the name suggests, it is purely cloning of the program code and JAVA APIs executed in the open source world.
 This is an ever expanding phenomenon where many fundamental code lines are replica of other code involving the Apache Web server system, all the essence of Linux OS as well as various personal or business apps.
-If APIs are shielded by copyrights then the entire open source system development will turn on its head.
+If JAVA APIs are shielded by copyrights then the entire open source system development will turn on its head.

 The NEWS analysis specifies that, “Copyrighting a code that performs a special function is one side; it’s other side that the proprietary metadata designs the program code and describes what it is suppose to perform.”
 However this case is yet not brought a conclusion to!
 Google is constantly investigating its legal ways.
 The earlier decision of this lawsuit taken in 2012 at the San Francisco Circuit Court was very interesting.
 It ruled in favor of open APIs to remain open- declaring Google to be right among both the parties.
 However, when the same case was taken to an Eastern Court, this declaration was reversed.